linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

     `terraform plan` shows you the changes that would take place if you were to apply the configurations with the `terraform apply` command.
 Running `terraform plan` should result in Terraform displaying that no changes are to be made.

 1. Once you have verified the configurations you provided in the `linode_volume` block, you are ready to begin managing your Block Storage Volume with Terraform.
-Any changes or updates can be made by updating your `linode_volume_example.tf` file, then verifying the changes with the `terrform plan` command, and finally, applying the changes with the `terraform apply` command.
+Any changes or updates can be made by updating your `linode_volume_example.tf` file, then verifying the changes with the `terrform plan` command, and then finally applying the changes with the `terraform apply` command.

     For more optional configuration options, visit the [Linode Volume](https://www.terraform.io/docs/providers/linode/r/volume.html) Terraform documentation.

 ## Import a NodeBalancer to Terraform

-Configuring [Linode NodeBalancers](/docs/platform/nodebalancer/getting-started-with-nodebalancers/) with Terraform require three separate resource configuration blocks: one to create the NodeBalancer, a second for the NodeBalancer Configuration, and a third for the NodeBalancer Nodes.
-This section will cover how to import your Linode NodeBalancer to be managed with Terraform.
+Configuring [Linode NodeBalancers](/docs/platform/nodebalancer/getting-started-with-nodebalancers/) with Terraform requires three separate resource configuration blocks: one to create the NodeBalancer, a second for the NodeBalancer Configuration, and a third for the NodeBalancer Nodes.

 ### Retrieve Your NodeBalancer, NodeBalancer Config, NodeBalancer Node IDs